Sha Money XL

-Michael Jean Clervoix (born February 11, 1976), professionally known as Sha Money XL, is an American DJ, songwriter, record producer, and music manager from New York City.
+Michael Jean Clervoix (born February 11, 1976), professionally known as Sha Money XL, is an American DJ, songwriter, record producer, record executive, and music manager from New York City.

 Career

-Clervoix was a producer for 50 Cent and the founder of Teamwork Music Inc. After Interscope granted 50 Cent his own label in 2003, Sha Money XL was president of G-Unit Records until 2007.
+Clervoix was a producer for 50 Cent and the founder of Teamwork Music Inc. Sha also owns his own studio, Teamwork Studios, on Long Island, New York.
+After Interscope granted 50 Cent his own label in 2003, Sha Money XL was president of G-Unit Records until 2007.
 He then was VP of A&R at Def Jam in May 2010, and produced Big K.R.I.T.'s Live from the Underground.
 As of 2015 he is an executive at Epic Records.